M-Croghan/CSNotebook-Interview-Prep/SQL_Databases.md

 ### <span style="color: aqua">What is group by, order by in SQL?</span>
 - Order by: sorts data into ascending or descending order.
 Ascending by default, DESC keyword.
 - Group by: used to arrange similar data into a group.
-Typically follows the WHERE clause and before ORDER BY.
+Typically, follows the WHERE clause and before ORDER BY.

 ### <span style="color: aqua">What is the having clause?</span>
-WHERE keyword doesn’t apply to aggregate functions and the having clause allows to perform queries based on specific conditions.
+WHERE keyword doesn't apply to aggregate functions and the having clause allows one to perform queries based on specific conditions.

 ### <span style="color: aqua">Types of keys in SQL</span>
 - A key is used to uniquely identify a particular row